1971 Iraq poison grain disaster

 A sack of "pink grain".
 Note the labelling in Spanish, and the grain's distinctive orange-pink colour.

-The 1971 Iraq poison grain disaster was a mass methylmercury poisoning incident that took place in late 1971 where seed grain treated with a methylmercury fungicide, which was never intended for human consumption, was imported into Iraq from Mexico and the United States.
+The 1971 Iraq poison grain disaster was a mass methylmercury poisoning incident where seed grain treated with a methylmercury fungicide, which was never intended for human consumption, was imported into Iraq from Mexico and the United States.
 Due to factors like foreign-language labeling and distribution too late into the growing cycle, this toxic grain was consumed as food by Iraqi residents in rural areas of the country.
 Sufferers experienced paresthesia (numbness of skin), ataxia (lack of coordination of muscle movements) and vision loss, symptoms similar to those observed in Minamata disease-affected Japan.
 Though the official death toll was 459, figures of as much as ten times greater have been suggested.
 When it occurred in 1971, the poisoning was the largest mercury poisoning event in history, with cases peaking in February 1972 and stopping by the end of March.

 Reports after the disaster recommended tighter regulation, better labelling and handling of mercury-treated grain, and wider involvement of the World Health Organization in monitoring and preventing poisoning incidents.
 Investigation confirmed the particular danger posed to fetuses and young children.

 Context

+Mercury was found to be an effective fungicide in the early 1900s, but its popularity resulted in several poisoning events due to its toxicity.
+Mercury compounds were used from 1949 onwards as seed dressings to protect seeds from fungal and insect attack.
+Seed dressings are supposed not to leave harmful residues in harvested cereal crops.

-The properties of mercury make it an effective fungicide.
-Methylmercury had been banned in Sweden in 1966, the first country to do so, and the United Kingdom followed in 1971.
+Methylmercury was banned in Sweden in 1966, the first country to do so, and the United Kingdom followed in 1971.
 Previous mercury-poisoning incidents had occurred in Iraq in 1956 and 1960.
 In 1956, there had been around 200 cases, and 70 deaths; in 1960 there had been 1000 cases and 200 deaths, in both cases due to ethylmercury compounds.
 Among the recommendations made after the 1960 incident had been to colour any toxic grain for easy identification.
 Before the 1971 incident, around 200–300 cases of methylmercury poisoning had been reported worldwide.
 Drought had reduced harvests in 1969, affecting 500,000 people, and in 1970.